 It’s always best to reach out to a bus accident lawyer as soon as possible if you have been seriously injured in a bus accident.
-An attorney can investigate and preserve evidence before it is lost, degraded or destroyed.
+An attorney can investigate and preserve evidence before it is lost, degraded, or destroyed.

 If you have a claim for compensation from a governmental agency (such as a municipal public transportation system), there are special rules that apply.
-Indiana’s Tort Claims Against Governmental Entities and Public Employees Act requires filing initial notice of the potential lawsuit within 180 days of the injury.
+Indiana’s Tort Claims Against Governmental Entities and Public Employees Act requires filing an initial notice of the potential lawsuit within 180 days of the injury.
 This includes notifying the government body being sued and the Indiana Political Subdivision Risk Management Commission, which funds insurance for local governmental entities.

 Get Help from Our Fort Wayne Bus Accident Attorneys